hickory-dns/hickory-dns/README.md

 ### DNS over TLS on the Client

 DNS over TLS is supported.
 This is accomplished through the use of `rust-native-tls`.
 To use DNS over TLS with the `Client`, the `TlsClientConnection` should be used.
 See the `TlsClientConnectionBuilder::add_ca()` method.
-Similarly, to use the tokio `ClientFuture` the `TlsClientStream` should be used.
+Similarly, to use the tokio `AsyncClient` the `TlsClientStream` should be used.
 ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
 TLS is supported for Server validation and connection privacy.

 ## Server